Fed Up With Uncivil Discourse Online, Lawmakers Block Their Constituents

 the disrespect you show your constituents is appalling.
 We are all chocking, and want to see serious action on this issue!— JunieB1979 (@junieb1979) February 7, 2017

 "The disrespect you show your constituents is appalling.
-We are all chocking (sp.) and want to see serious action on the issue!" wrote Rawson, who lives in Utah but isn't one of Weiler's constituents.
+We are all chocking [sic] and want to see serious action on the issue!" wrote Rawson, who lives in Utah but isn't one of Weiler's constituents.

 And just like that, Weiler blocked her.